pbrandwijk/pbrandwijk.github.io/_posts/2018-05-19-generating-random-numbers.md

 ## Getting a random number from the command line
 The `/dev/random` file generates random output for everything you read from it.
-In the followig example I use `head` to read six characters from it and pass the output to `base64`, which turns it into more readable text:
+In the following example I use `head` to read six characters from it and pass the output to `base64`, which turns it into more readable text:

 ```console